EduardoPires/EquinoxProject/README.md

 - Maybe you don't need a lot of implementations that is included, try avoid the **over engineering**

 ##About the next versions
-Watch your [RoadMap](https://github.com/EduardoPires/EquinoxProject/wiki/RoadMap) to know the new changes
+Watch our [RoadMap](https://github.com/EduardoPires/EquinoxProject/wiki/RoadMap) to know the new changes

 Pull-Requests are welcome!